vuejs-translations/docs-pl/src/guide/essentials/component-basics.md

 ```

 </div>

-When not using a build step, a Vue component can be defined as a plain JavaScript object containing Vue-specific options:

 Kiedy nie używamy procesu budowania, komponent Vue może być zdefiniowany jako zwykły obiekt JavaScript zawierający opcje specyficzne dla Vue: